jaalto/project--emacs-epackage-template/README.rst

 alarming rate.
 In contrast, the `DELPS`_ is based on personal care of packages, just like the Debian which has package maintainers.
 Someone is doing the packaging.
-Making sure package is taken care of, updated, released, removed if it no longer works in Emacs.
+Making sure package is taken care of, updated, released, removed if it no longer works.
 That someone is taking care of things for the benefit of others who make use of the service.

 That means, if there is no nobody interested in some file.el, it probably won't get packaged.
-There are lot of old and dead code e.g. in `Emacs Wiki`_ which is best left in the place it was found dusting.
+There are lot of old and dead code e.g. in `Emacs Wiki`_.
+Such code might be best left in the place it was found dusting.

 EXAMING FILES

-There are lots of things to do when doing packaging.
-It is desireable to keep close contact with the upstream to get QA issues solved as much as possible.
-Well cared code has better chance to be included in core Emacs someday.
-The best practises include:
+For the package maintainer, it is desireable to keep close contact with the upstream to get QA issues solved as soon as possible.
+Well cared code also has better chance to work in later Emacs versions.
+It may also improve chnages to be included in core Emacs someday.
+The best practises for package maintainer are:

-* When was the code last touched?
-Years ago?
-In that case consider labeling package **unmaintained** while it also may be labeled **stable** in *epackage/info::Status*.
+* Is the code alive?
+If the code was last updated years ago, consider labeling package **unmaintained** while it also may be labeled **stable** in *epackage/info::Status*.
 * Examine ``require`` commands.
-Does packge need other than standard Emacs features?
-If it does, you must package those first.
-You can continue packaging this one after you have dealt with the dependencies.
+Does package depend on other than standard Emacs features?
+If it does, package those dependencies first.
 * Examine ``require`` commands closer.
 How many are there?
 Perhaps the author dind't consider library requirements carefully.
 It may be possible to arrange code to load faster and consume less memory by utilizing ``autoload`` instead of ``require`` for features that are not immediately used.
+Talk to upstream about this.
 * Does every variable and function start with a common ``package-*`` prefix?
 If not, label package as **unsafe** in *epackage/info::Status* .
 Explain the reason for the unsafe status